bluem-development/bluem-magento/README.md

 ```
 sh reload-application.sh -p bluem-magento2-dev
 ```
-'bluem-magento2-dev' is the name of the Docker container, which is previously defined during install in above section.
+'bluem-magento2-dev' is the name of the Docker container.

 # Developer notes